Aliases for PABPN1 Gene

 GeneCards Summary for PABPN1 Gene

-Involved in the 3-end formation of mRNA precursors (pre-mRNA) by the addition of a poly(A) tail of 200-250 nt to the upstream cleavage product.
-Stimulates poly(A) polymerase (PAPOLA) conferring processivity on the poly(A) tail elongation reaction and controls also the poly(A) tail length.
-Increases the affinity of poly(A) polymerase for RNA.
+Involved in the 3'-end formation of mRNA precursors (pre-mRNA) by the addition of a poly(A) tail of 200-250 nt to the upstream cleavage product (By similarity).
+Stimulates poly(A) polymerase (PAPOLA) conferring processivity on the poly(A) tail elongation reaction and controls also the poly(A) tail length (By similarity).
+Increases the affinity of poly(A) polymerase for RNA (By similarity).
 Is also present at various stages of mRNA metabolism including nucleocytoplasmic trafficking and nonsense-mediated decay (NMD) of mRNA.
-Cooperates with SKIP to synergistically activate E-box-mediated transcription through MYOD1 and may regulate the expression of muscle-specific genes.
-Binds to poly(A) and to poly(G) with high affinity.
+Cooperates with SKIP to synergistically activate E-box-mediated transcription through MYOD1 and may regulate the expression of muscle-specific genes (PubMed:11371506).
+Binds to poly(A) and to poly(G) with high affinity (By similarity).
 May protect the poly(A) tail from degradation (By similarity).
+Subunit of the trimeric poly(A) tail exosome targeting (PAXT) complex, a complex that directs a subset of long and polyadenylated poly(A) RNAs for exosomal degradation.
+The RNA exosome is fundamental for the degradation of RNA in eukaryotic nuclei.
+Substrate targeting is facilitated by its cofactor MTREX, which links to RNA-binding protein adapters (PubMed:27871484).